wli75/frequent-pattern-mining/README.md

 Generate frequent itemsets from vocab.txt and topic-i.txt to patterns/pattern-i.txt (where 0 <= i <= 4) using Apriori.

 ##vocab.txt
-A dictionary that maps a term to an index.
+A dictionary that maps a term to an index.<br>
-format: index	term
+format: index	term<br>
 Columns are separated by a tab.

 ##topi-i.txt
 Input file of frequent pattern mining algorithms.
-Each line represents a transaction with indices of terms.
+Each line represents a transaction with indices of terms.<br>
-format: term1_index term2_index term3_index ...
+format: term1_index term2_index term3_index ...<br>
 Columns are separated by a space.

 ##pattern-i.txt
 Output file of frequent pattern mining algorithms.
-Each line represents a transaction with frequent itemsets sorted in descending order of support count.
+Each line represents a transaction with frequent itemsets sorted in descending order of support count.<br>
-format: support_count	term1 term2 ...
+format: support_count	term1 term2 ...<br>
 support_count and term1 are separated by a tab, while terms are separated by a space.

 ##Usage